DeanLemans/deanlemans.github.io/content/00-raw/clippings/slash pages.md

 ## /guy or /girl or /bloke or /gal or /your-pronoun-here

-> “I’m an insert interest here guy!”
+> "I'm an insert interest here guy!"

 - Creator: [Andrew Canion](https://canion.blog/guy)